merlek/canvas-tools/README.md

 # canvas-tools
-A web Canvas API manipulation library.
+A web Canvas API manipulation library in typescript.